seeker105/Intro-To-Controllers-And-Services/README.md

 * You will need to include at minimum the dependencies
     * Web
 	* DevTools
-* Add the SpringFox and SpringFox-UI dependecies to the pom.xml
-* Add the Docket bean to the Configuration class
 * Create a POJO named *"Person"* with at least the fields
     * ID - `Long`
 	* First Name - `String`